Ashkan Kooshanejad: Early life and education

+Career

+Kooshanejad played the lead role in an Iranian-Cannes jury prize winner docufiction film by director Bahman Ghobadi called No One Knows About Persian Cats, which follows his band's story scouring the Iranian underground music scene trying to find musicians to play in a festival in the UK.
+Kooshanejad sought asylum in the UK due to the reaction to the film in Iran.

 Kooshanejad released the album GUUD in 2015.
 The video for "I Feel That" was directed by digital artist Hirad Sab.
 The album has received positive feedback and support from music critics such as Pitchfork.
 The album holds a rating of 4.4/5 on Discogs.